ucsb-cs32-s17/ucsb-cs32-s17.github.io/_info/policies.md

   </ul>
 <p>This isn't an absolute prohibition.
 If the Linux machines are having software or hardware problems, or there is a problem with your account—these things happen rarely, but they do happen sometimes—then, sure, go ahead and use the laptop during lab.
 But otherwise, please stick with the machines provided.</p>
 <h3>Do we need to download anything to our laptops or computers at home/in the dorm?</h3>
-<p>If you are using Windows, you definitely will want to download two programs: PuTTY and XMing.
+<p>If you are using Windows, you definitely will want to download two programs: PuTTY and XMing OR MobaXterm and Xming.
+I recommend the latter combination.
 These programs allow you to access the Linux environment on the CoE computers from your Windows machine.
 (Mac and Linux users usually have tools to do that already installed as part of the operating system called &quot;ssh&quot; and &quot;X11&quot;.)</p>
 <h2>Disclaimer</h2>
-<p>This syllabus is as accurate as possible, but is subject to change at the instructor's discretion, within the bounds of UC policy.</p>
+<p>The course policies have been provided as accurately as possible, but are subject to change at the instructor's discretion, within the bounds of UC policy.</p>

 [Back to Syllabus](/info/syllabus/)